 If you’re still up in the air as to whether to delete, here are a few commonly listed pros and cons:

 You’ll Experience Increased Productivity

-Without the constant distraction of notifications from Tweets, Facebook notifications, and Tumblr notes, you’ll have more time to focus on other important projects or endeavors.
+Without the constant distraction of Tweets, Facebook notifications, and Tumblr notes, you’ll have more time to focus on other important projects or endeavors.

 Regardless of whether you can even limit your browsing to 40 minutes a day, it’s a great feeling to be able to accomplish things when you can limit distractions from the outside world—and often, social media can be a big one.

-Another great aspect of not being active on social media is that it forces your to interact with friends and loved ones on a level beyond a computer or phone screen.
-There aren’t enough likes, comments or shares that can show someone that you care about them.
+Another great aspect of not being active on social media is that it forces you to interact with friends and loved ones on a level beyond a computer or phone screen.
+There aren’t enough likes, comments, or shares that can show someone you care about them.

 One downside to no longer being active on social media is that you won’t have immediate access to knowing what’s going on with friends, family, and other loved ones.
 This holds especially true for those who live far away—or those who’ve fallen from friend to acquaintance due to lack of regular contact.